My Teaching Philosophy

 To cover various topics, Content-Based Instruction provides and supports training and workshops for interpreters, parents, and professionals who work in industries such as entertainment, education, politics, medical, legal, and so forth.
 I teach accessibility designs for information content and distribution, communication modalities, and various language functions and their use.
 All of these values are taught and given to you.

-	My philosophy is supported by a sociocultural point of view towards learning and teaching.
-The American Council on the Teaching of Foreign Language have their standards on the 5 C’s: Communication, Cultures, Connection, Comparison, Communities.
+My philosophy is supported by a sociocultural point of view toward learning and teaching.
+The American Council on the Teaching of Foreign Language has their standards on the 5 C’s: Communication, Cultures, Connection, Comparison, Communities.

 As an educator, my obligation is to provide support and ensure your success as you become involved within the Deaf community and learn ASL.
 In the beginning, learning to sign can be challenging.
 Over time, you will eventually master the language.

 Once again, the importance of access, communication, and language for everyone!